bjnortier/react-svg-graphs/README.md

 ## Limitations

 - Y value sets limited to 10.
-- No styling of markers & lines yet.
+- No styling of markers & lines.

 ## Usage: